Server Side rendering with Angular universal 14

 run();

-- tsconfig.server.json
+- tsconfig.app.json

 /* To learn more about this file see: https://angular.io/config/tsconfig. */